avasdao/subnet-builders/web/src/pages/pre/intro.md

 On top of having a set of opcodes to choose from, the EVM also offers a set of more advanced functionalities through precompiled contracts.
 These are a special kind of contracts that are bundled with the EVM at fixed addresses, and can be called with a determined gas cost.

+{% callout title="Did you know?" %}
+Precompiles are used to implement cryptographic operations and other functions that would be difficult and inefficient to implement with Solidity.
+{% /callout %}

 Subnet EVM can provide custom functionalities with precompiled contracts.
 These precompiled contracts can be activated through `ChainConfig` (in genesis or as an upgrade).
-Ava's DAO will introduce several precompiled contracts to the EVM subnets running on top of Avalanche, which will enable more efficient smart contracts.

 {% callout title="Did you know?" %}
 The precompiled addresses start from 1 `0x0000...0001`, and increment for each new contract.
 {% /callout %}

+Ava's DAO will introduce several precompiled contracts to the EVM subnets running on top of Avalanche, which will enable more efficient smart contracts.

 ---

-## What are precompiled contracts?
+## Existing Contracts

 Please note that the numbering is also the address of the contract, eg. `ECRECOVER` is located at `0x0000000000000000000000000000000000000001`